hammerheim-game/hammerheim-rules/3-warbands/restless-dead.md

 | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | 4 | 3 | 2 | 3 | 3 | 1 | 2 | 1 | 6 |
-Weapons/Armor: Grave Guards may be equipped with weapons and armor chosen from the Undead Equipment list.
+Weapons/Armour: Grave Guards may be equipped with weapons and armour chosen from the Undead Equipment list.

 Skills: Grave Guards may choose from Combat & Strength skills when they gain a new skill.